 The Mini-Mod Rehabilitation Program allows owners of rental properties to borrow up to \$25,000 per unit to rehabilitate existing rental units.
-The amount of the loan depends upon the Housing Development Fund's lien position and whether the project receives any federal rental assistance.
+The amount of the loan depends upon the Housing Development Fund's lien position.

-The Demolition Program provides loans to assist cities and counties throughout the State in the acquisition and demolition of blighted properties which constitute health and safety hazards.
-Communities participating in the program may acquire the abandoned properties through a variety of methods, demolish the dilapidated structures, return the properties to private ownership, and then repay the Housing Development Fund.
+The Demolition Program provides loans to assist cities and counties throughout the State in the acquisition and/or demolition of blighted properties which constitute health and safety hazards.
+Communities participating in the program may acquire and/or demolish the properties through a variety of methods.

 The Low Income Assisted Mortgage Program (LAMP) was established to help non-profit housing groups increase their production of owner-occupied housing for very low-income families.
 LAMP provides a secondary market where non-profit groups can sell their existing single family loans to participating lenders or the Housing Development Fund.
 The proceeds of those loan sales can then be used to construct additional housing units.
-In

-1993, LAMP was one of ten recipients of a \$100,000 grant from the Ford Foundation as a winner of its Innovations in State and Local Government awards administered by the John F. Kennedy School of Government at Harvard University.
+In 1993, LAMP was one of ten recipients of a \$100,000 grant from the Ford Foundation as a winner of its Innovations in State and Local Government awards administered by the John F. Kennedy School of Government at Harvard University.